 Designing a tour is one of the best parts of starting your own tour company.
 You get to let your creativity run wild to create a unique experience for your guests.

-But as Nicholas Wilson of Wicked Wine Tours knows, designing your tour isn’t just about planning a route and picking stops along the way— it’s about creating a brand for your business.
+But as Nicholas Wilson of Wicked Tours knows, designing your tour isn’t just about planning a route and picking stops along the way— it’s about creating a brand for your business.

 Nick entered the highly competitive market of wine tours in the Okanagan valley four years ago.
 By creating a truly unique experience for his guests, Nick was able to differentiate himself from his competitors and exceed his guest’s expectations.

-Now Wicked Wine Tours is known as THE tour in the Okanagan to do if you want an exceptional experience.
+Now Wicked Tours is known as THE tour in the Okanagan to do if you want an exceptional experience.